Nisha7060/real_time_chatbot/README.md

 Edit
 cd ../client
 npm install
-npm start
+npm run dev
 🚀 Usage
-Open http://localhost:3000 to access the app.
+Open your browser and go to: http://localhost:3000

-Login with your credentials.
+Login using your credentials

-Start chatting with mapped contacts.
+Start chatting with your contacts

-View read receipts, send media, and get real-time updates.
+Enjoy real-time updates, media messages, and read receipts

 🔄 WebSocket Events
-From Client → Server
+Client → Server
+Event	Description
-SendChat: Send new message
+SendChat	Send a new chat message

-Read: Mark message as read
+Read	Mark message as "read"

-From Server → Client
+Server → Client
+Event	Description
-Incoming: New message received
+Incoming	A new message is received

-Report: Message status updated to "read"
+Report	A message is marked as "read"